 BLESSED ARE THE FORGIVEN

 Friend, if you have not done so already, repent and give your life to the Lord.
-Repentance means turning away from your own ways and committing the rest of your life to following God.
+Repentance means turning away from your own ways and choosing to following God.
 It means that your life is no longer your own; it belongs to God.
 Your life is set apart for Him and His purposes.

 Jesus Christ died for your sins and for mine.
 I remember hearing about a certain bodyguard, who, upon seeing an assassin in a crowd, sacrificed his own life by jumping in front of a president and taking the bullet that had been fired at the president.
 Jesus took the bullet fired at you.
 Only, for Him, the sacrifice was so much greater.